Getting to Arts House

 North Melbourne VIC 3051

-If you are attending an event at Arts House or have an appointment to meet us, you can enter via 521 Queensberry Street entrance (step access) or our accessible entrance at 80 Errol Street (next to the North Melbourne Post Office) or George Johnson Lane (between Post Office and Library) 1 hour prior to events.
+Enter via the 521 Queensberry Street entrance (step access) or our accessible entrance at 80 Errol Street (next to the North Melbourne Post Office) or George Johnson Lane (between Post Office and Library).

 Route 57 (high floor trams only) Stop 12, North Melbourne Town Hall.

 Please note, this is not a wheelchair accessible tram

 Arts House is 2.5km from Flinders Street Station, approximately 35 minute walk and 850m from Queen Victoria Markets, approximately 11 minute walk

 Arts House is 1.1km from North Melbourne Train Station, approximately 16 minute walk or 1.2km from Flagstaff Station, approximately 15 minute walk

 There is limited paid on-street parking on Queensberry and Errol Streets.
 There are two accessible on-street car parking spaces on Queensberry Street (150m to our accessible Errol Street entrance) for holders of a Parking Permit for people with Disabilities.

 Click to use the City of Melbourne live parking map to see available spaces.